Real-Time Semantic Background Subtraction: Abstract

 \section{Abstract}

 Semantic background subtraction ($\SemanticBackgroundSubtraction$) has been shown to improve the performance of most background subtraction algorithms by combining them with semantic information, derived from a semantic segmentation network.
 However, $\SemanticBackgroundSubtraction$ requires high-quality semantic segmentation masks for all frames, which are slow to compute.
 In addition, most state-of-the-art background subtraction algorithms are not real-time, which makes them unsuitable for real-world applications.
 In this paper, we present a novel background subtraction algorithm called Real-Time Semantic Background Subtraction (denoted $\ourMethod$) which extends $\SemanticBackgroundSubtraction$ for real-time constrained applications while keeping similar performances. $\ourMethod$ effectively combines a real-time background subtraction algorithm with high-quality semantic information which can be provided at a slower pace, independently for each pixel.
 We show that $\ourMethod$ coupled with ViBe sets a new state of the art for real-time background subtraction algorithms and even competes with the non real-time state-of-the-art ones.
-Note that python CPU and GPU implementations of $\ourMethod$ will be released soon.
+Note that we provide python CPU and GPU implementations of $\ourMethod$ at \href{https://github.com/cioppaanthony/rt-sbs}{https://github.com/cioppaanthony/rt-sbs}.